 Off-Campus Housing Policy

-However, due to fluctuations in enrollment numbers and changing on-campus capacity, the College does allow a limited number of juniors and seniors to live off campus.
+However, due to fluctuations in enrollment numbers and changing on-campus capacity, the College permits a limited number of juniors and seniors to live off-campus.
 These students typically live in houses or apartments in close proximity to campus that are neither owned nor managed by Bowdoin.

-Students who wish to live off campus for the 2019-2020 academic year must meet all of the qualifying criteria and adhere to the instructions that follow in order to be eligible to participate in the off-campus housing lottery.
+Students who wish to live off-campus must meet all of the qualifying criteria and adhere to the instructions that follow in order to be eligible to participate in the off-campus housing lottery.

-The Office of Residential Life, in conjunction with the Office of the Dean of Students, reserves the right to deny any student permission to live off campus if it is deemed that living off campus may negatively impact the student or the Brunswick community.
+The ability to live off-campus is a privilege.
+The Office of Residential Life, in conjunction with the Office of the Dean of Students, reserves the right to deny any student permission to live off-campus where appropriate.

 Off-Campus Housing Agreement and Commitments

-- Permission to live off campus will be revoked by the Office of Residential Life should the student not complete all of the prerequisites listed below.
+- Permission to live off-campus will be revoked by the Office of Residential Life should the student fail to complete all of the prerequisites listed below.
 If permission is revoked for failure to comply, students will be assigned on-campus housing over the summer.

 - The College will not be held responsible for any financial commitments or losses related to a student’s off-campus rental.

-- The student will abide by all applicable laws (local, state, and federal), especially those regarding noise and alcohol, and by the Bowdoin College Academic Honor Code and Social Code, which holds students accountable for their behavior on and off College premises.
+- The student will abide by all applicable laws (local, state, and federal), especially those regarding noise and alcohol, and by College policy, including the Bowdoin College Academic Honor Code and Social Code, which holds students accountable for their behavior on and off College premises.

 - If the student’s off-campus location changes, the student must, in a timely manner, notify the director of housing operations in the Office of Residential Life.